bxparks/AceTime/USER_GUIDE.md

 2050, or changed just once at the initialization phase of the application.
 However in some situations, the client app may call `Epoch::currentEpochYear()` during its runtime to extend the range of the years of interest.
-The `BasicZoneProcessor` and `ExtendedZoneProcessor` objects will automatically invalidate and regenerate its internal transition cache when the epoch year is modified.
+The `BasicZoneProcessor`, `ExtendedZoneProcessor` and `CompleteZoneProcessor` objects will automatically invalidate and regenerate its internal transition cache when the epoch year is modified.

 <a name="LocalDateAndLocalTime"></a>
 ### LocalDate and LocalTime